Updated: June 6, 2024

 The Douro International Natural Park is located in the municipalities of Miranda do Douro, Mogadouro, Freixo de Espada à Cinta, and Figueira de Castelo Rodrigo and harbors protected eagles and vultures.
 The park spans a lengthy area along the Douro River, hence the name, and functions as a border between Portugal and Spain.
 The river is perhaps the real selling point of the park, as it cuts its way through the landscapes, meandering through the rocky cliffs and ravines that the water has slowly eroded away over the centuries.

-The Douro River flows all the way to the city of Porto, and from the natural park, you can see lush vegetation and small watercourses.
+The Douro River flows all the way to the city of Porto, and from the natural park, you can see lush vegetation and small water courses.
+You can also enjoy the views of the aesthetic and practical purpose the Alto Douro Wine Region offers, which is also listed as a World Heritage Site in Portugal because of its beauty and sustainable farming practices.

 8. Litoral Norte Natural Park

-Portugal’s Northern Natural Park is also the home of different bird species – both seabirds and breeding birds – that come to the park to nest and breed.
+Portugal’s Northern Natural Park is also home to different bird species—both seabirds and breeding birds—that come to the park to nest and breed.
 Long grasses grow, protected from the winds by the sand dunes.
-This protected area is an excellent place for a nice walk, where you can see the landforms created from the sheer power of nature and where you can soak up stunning ocean views.
+This protected area is an excellent place for a nice walk, where you can see the landforms created from the sheer power of nature and soak up stunning ocean views.

 Moreover, from Porto, you are less than an hour’s drive from Litoral Norte Natural Park.
 Indeed, if you are living in Portugal, Porto is a good port of call if you like to get out and about in nature, with many nature parks spread out across the north.

-If you are considering purchasing property in the strategically situated Porto, our article on Porto Real Estate can provide you with important information on which neighborhood could be the best for you.
+If you are considering purchasing property in strategically situated Porto, our article on Porto Real Estate can provide you with important information on which neighborhood would be best for you.

 9. Alvão Natural Park

-Although relatively small in size, the Upper Zone is a more mountainous area that is perfect for hiking, and the rocky cliffs and granite formations create a dramatic feel to the landscape, providing views of the Basal Zone far below.
-The captivating Fisgas de Ermelo waterfalls plunge down to the ground, creating a mystical spray of mist that highlights the area’s natural beauty.
+Although relatively small in size, the Upper Zone is a more mountainous area where challenging hiking treks wind.
+The rocky cliffs and granite formations create a dramatic feel to the landscape, providing views of the Basal Zone far below.
+The captivating Fisgas de Ermelo waterfalls plunge to the ground, creating a mystical spray of mist that highlights the area’s natural beauty.

 Serra da Estrela is home to the highest peak in mainland Portugal, Torre, which stands at just under 2,000 meters.
-It is also the largest protected area in Portugal.
+It is also the largest protected area in Portuga and the country’s largest mountain range.
 Indeed, this natural park is simply stunning, comprising the largest mountain range in the country.

-Lovely valleys and ravines can be found in the countryside due to the park’s varied topography, and crystal-clear water provides otherworldly landscapes in some parts of the park.
-Indeed, if you are ever in Portugal, we highly recommend visiting Serra da Estrela.
-Just ensure that you are with an experienced driver, as the roads can be a little winding.
+Due to the park’s varied topography, lovely valleys and ravines can be found in the countryside, and crystal-clear water provides otherworldly landscapes in some parts of the park.
+Indeed, if you are ever in Portugal, we highly recommend visiting Serra da Estrela Natural Park.
+Just ensure that you are with an experienced driver, as the winding roads can be a little tricky to navigate.
+If you fall in love with the surrounding area, you can also look into investing in Guarda, Portugal real estate options.

-By now, you may already have the desire to visit one of Portugal’s many fantastic parks and spend your time bird watching, mountain biking, hiking to the highest peak, or even looking for the abundant array of wild flowers.
-From Peneda-Gerês and Serra da Estrela to Litoral Norte, the list of amazing attractions goes on.
+By now, you may already have the desire to visit one of Portugal’s many fantastic parks and spend your time bird watching, mountain biking, hiking to the highest peak, or even looking for the abundant array of wildflowers.
+From Peneda-Gerês and Serra da Estrela to Litoral Norte, the list of unique attractions goes on.

 Frequently Asked Questions About Portugal National Parks:

-For most national and nature parks in Portugal, you can simply visit them without the need for a park entrance pass.
+You can simply visit most national and nature parks in Portugal without the need for a park entrance pass.
 However, to access the palaces in Parque Natural de Sintra-Cascais, for example, you will need to purchase a ticket.

 The Parque Natural da Serra da Estrela is the largest park in Portugal.

-Even though continental Portugal alone has 24 other natural parks, animal reservations, and protected landscapes with an average of more than 6,500 km², or more than 7 percent of the country’s territory, there is only one National Park in the country, Peneda-Gerês National Park.
+Even though continental Portugal alone has 24 other natural parks, animal reservations, and protected landscapes with an average of more than 6,500 km², or more than 7 percent of the country’s territory, there is only one National Park in the country, Peneda-Gerês National Park which is also one of the Seven Natural Wonders of Portugal.

 A national park in Portugal is a region set aside by a national government to protect the environment.
 Peneda-Gerês is the only national park in Portugal with unique species, such as the wild Garrano horse and the Castro Laboreiro dog breed, that are only found in this region of the country.
 The park also features spectacular landscapes between mountains and reservoirs.